-- we are unable to pay for costs invoiced before the date you accept our funding agreement - we will typically pay the grant in three instalments: - o 50 per cent at the start of the project, once the conditions and requirements for the first payment have been met

-- o 40 per cent at the mid-point of the project and subject to satisfactory project reporting, as set out in your funding agreement - o 10 per cent one month after your project activity is completed and all final grant monitoring requirements have been met
+- we are unable to pay for costs invoiced before the date you accept our funding agreement - we will typically pay the grant in three instalments: - 50 per cent at the start of the project, once the conditions and requirements for the first payment have been met - 40 per cent at the mid-p0int of the project and subject to satisfactory project reporting, as set out in your funding agreement - 10 per cent one month after your project activity is completed and all final grant monitoring requirements have been met grants are only available to support activity up to 31 March 2027

 Your cashflow should not show any running deficits in the cash c/f or b/f fields, as not having money available to pay for costs at any point in the project could be a major risk to delivery.
-If your cash flow does show major deficits, you will need to explain how you will manage this in the finance parrative.
+If your cash flow does show major deficits, you will need to explain how you will manage this in the finance narrative.